ICSE2025DroidDS/ICSE2025DroidDS/Appendix.md

 ## Mitigable Cases

-This section is intended to provide supporting evidence for  answering Review A's Question 1, Review B's Question 2, and the weakness mentioned in Review C.
+This section provides supporting evidence for  answering Review A's Question 1, Review B's Question 2, and the weakness mentioned in Review C.

 - **Review A#Q1: You discuss the concept of mitigable design smells and provide predicates for identifying them.
 Have you conducted any practical experiments or case studies to verify whether these mitigable smells can indeed be eradicated as easily as suggested?
 If not, are there plans to validate these mitigation strategies empirically?**
 - **Review B#Q2: Can you remove/rephrase the unsupported claims?**